Catherine Holborn MSc, PGC, BSc (Hons)

 Summary

-Her specialist area is Prostate Cancer.
-She has a keen interest in the delivery of education in this field, that supports the professional development of healthcare professionals working with those affected by prostate cancer and enables them to make a positive impact on the care they receive.
-Catherine’s work primarily involves online, distance learning and as such she has acquired a great deal of experience in this type of delivery.
+The majority of my work focuses on Post-Registration and Postgraduate provision in Radiotherapy, Oncology and Supportive Care.
+My specialist areas are Prostate Cancer, Cancer Rehabilitation & Survivorship, and Personalised Care.
+I have a keen interest in the delivery of education in this field, that supports the professional development of healthcare professionals working with those affected by cancer and enables them to make a positive impact on the care they receive.
+My work primarily involves online, distance learning and I have acquired a great deal of experience in this type of delivery.
+I am also Training & Education Lead at Sheffield Hallam's Advanced Wellbeing Research Centre (AWRC) where our mission is to transform lives through innovations that help people move.

 About

-Prior to working at Sheffield Hallam University Catherine qualified as a Therapy Radiographer in 1998 and started work at Cookridge Hospital in Leeds.
-In 2001, she started work at Nottingham City Hospital, eventually being promoted to the superintendent radiographer/team leader role.
-In 2003, Catherine started work at Hallam.
+Prior to working at Sheffield Hallam University, I qualified as a Therapeutic Radiographer in 1998 and started work at Cookridge Hospital in Leeds.
+In 2001, I started work at Nottingham City Hospital, eventually being promoted to the superintendent radiographer/team leader role.
+In 2003, I started work at Hallam.

 Specialist areas of interest